ItaySharabi/OOP-Pokemon-Catcher/README.md

 >`public List<node_info> shortestPath(int src, int dest)`
 * Traverse the current class graph Breadth-First inorder to find the shortest path from node 'src' to node 'dest'.
 This is done using a `Priority-Queue` data structure that prioritizes nodes by the lowest current path by weight.
+This method was implemented with inspiration from Dijkstra's algorithm.
 <center>
 <h3> Illustration of Dijkstra </h3>